-Below is a summary of fees for 2024 percent.
+Below is a summary of fees for 2025.
 The fees noted below are approximate only.
-For complete fee information (individual unit fee, unit code, unit of study name and unit EFTSL), refer to utscale.org/utscale.org/ and unit EFTSL), refer to utscale.org/utscale.org/ and utscale.org/utscale.org/ and utscale.org/ and <
+For complete fee information (individual unit fee, unit code, unit of study name and unit EFTSL), refer to utscollege.edu.au/au/census-and-eftsl-information UTS College reserves the right to vary fees at any time.
+You should factor in the likelihood of an annual UTS College fee increase into your budget, which in recent years has averaged less than 4%.